john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![the well](http://imgs.xkcd.com/comics/well_2.png)

-Every programming language has syntax, rules you have to learn.
+Every programming language has syntax; rules you have to learn.
 But Python has a lot of traction right now with scientists and engineers.
-The rules are easy enough to learn that you can focus on what really matters.
-And after a few years of that traction there are a lot of libraries and tools written just for scientists and engineers.
-And that's really what Python brings to the table, a load of handy tools designed right for you.
+Python's rules are easier to learn than most, which lets you focus on what really matters.
+And after a few years of traction, there are a lot of libraries and tools written in Python just for scientists and engineers.
+That's really what Python brings to the table: a load of handy tools designed right for you.

 ## How to make the most of this class